How Big is God (part Five)

 Ex 12:13 ‘the blood shall be a sign for you on the houses where you are.
 And when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.

 God killed an animal and with its hide made clothing for this couple.
 The picture is to show what it takes to cover our sin.
-And innocent animal died that day.
+An innocent animal died that day.
 An animal who had no wild nature.
 An animal named by Adam.
-This pair would be reminded each day they wore the garments made by God that this animal for their shame to covered.
-We too,are reminded of that at various times, but certainly at the taking of communion.
-We sinned and caused it to be necessary for Jesus, who knew no sin, to become our covering.1
+The innocent died for the guilty.

 We are sinners by nature.
 We are sinners by choice.
 But our Almighty God took that risk into account when he created 'free will'.